Back to Nodes

 • Installation

-You can install this node using n8n’s built-in package manager or through npm.
+Install this node using n8n’s community node manager or npm.

 Via n8n